vililahtevanoja/hsy-public-water-posts-csv/README.md

 python3 parser.py
 ```

-The output is written to file named `output.csv`.
+The output is written to a CSV-file named `output.csv` and a KML-file named `output.kml`.